data-illustrateur/data-illustrateur.github.io/content/gallery/unemployment-streamgraph/index.md

 Next, we select any of the top vertices in any resulting area mark, and bind its x-position to "date"; we do the same for the bottom vertices and choose to merge with the existing date scale.
 Data Illustrateur distinguishes between a vertex's x-position and an area mark's x-position, here we are using the former to encode "date".

 We then select any area mark and bind its height to "unemployments", and fill color to "industry".
+The y axis for "industry" is no longer necessary given the color legend, so we can select and delete it.
 Finally, we select the collection of area marks, which is organized using a stack layout, and change the vertical gravity to "middle".

 {{<demo-video>}}sguV0pGgGcc{{</demo-video>}}